Skip to main content

 Ryan McIrvin is also running for King County Council in District 5.
 He is currently serving his third term on the Renton City Council and is the current Director of Government and Community Relations at UW Bothell.

 McIrvin's campaign is prioritizing public safety, affordable housing, and promoting sustainability.
 In our interview, McIrvin emphasized the need for a comprehensive approach to addressing public safety issues.
-He recognized the scope of safety to extend beyond police and fire, including the use of caseworkers and other first responders.
+He recognized the scope of safety needs to extend beyond police and fire, including the use of caseworkers and other first responders.
 McIrvin is also supportive of youth programming and solutions to address recidivism.
 Additionally, McIrvin served on various committees and councils dedicated to addressing the housing crisis.
 He hopes to implement strategies that prevent displacement and secure stable housing for all.
 He is also an advocate for expanding transit options and reducing urban sprawl.

 Ryan McIrvin is a good choice if you're looking for a candidate who understands the nuances of public safety in the district and will push for more development around transit hubs.